 Your hearing aid is Made for iPhone® and allows for direct communication and control with iPhone, iPad® or iPod touch®.
-For assistance in using these products with your hearing aid, please contact your hearing care professional.
+For assistance in using these products with your hearing aid, please contact your hearing care professional or visit: www.oticon.com/support.